matthiasr/monitoring-workshop/README.md

 Now try calculating the median latency across all endpoints, but separately by method.

+### Scaling and service-based monitoring

+So far, there has been only a single instance of our app running.
+However, the label-based approach of Prometheus is especially useful when there are many, potentially varying, copies of an application running.

+Scale up the app with

+    docker-compose scale app=4

+and repeat the queries from above.
+What is different about the results?
+Which queries do you need to change to capture the whole app, and how?

 ## Part 3: cAdvisor

 Not all the information about our app can be obtained from the app itself. cAdvisor collects information about the containers on a machine.
 Once again, check out the tag for this part and update our installation by executing